Sarah Mitchell

 A key decision framework: Assess your credit score.
 If it’s above 680, explore personal loans and balance transfers.
 If it’s lower, consider DMPs or secured loans (backed by collateral).
 Next, evaluate your monthly income and expenses to determine how much you can comfortably afford to repay each month.
 Finally, research different lenders and compare their offerings—using online tools like rate comparison websites.

-It's important to remember that debt consolidation isn’t a one-size-fits-all solution.
+You should remember that debt consolidation isn’t a one-size-fits-all solution.
 If you’re struggling with significant income issues or have complex financial problems, consider seeking professional help from a qualified financial advisor.

 Tennessee has specific laws governing debt consolidation and relief services.
 The Tennessee Uniform Debt-Management Services Act regulates debt settlement companies, requiring them to be licensed and adhere to certain standards of conduct.
 This law aims to protect consumers from predatory practices and deceptive marketing tactics.